 Schenker keeps on windmilling.
-By the time he’s finished, Trump has won.
+By the time he’s finished, Trump has won the election.
 We don’t tell anyone.
 They’ll find out soon enough.
 We want to keep the real world out of this room for as long as possible.

 THE ROAD TO TOKYO IS PAVED WITH BULLSHIT

 The road to this rehearsal room has not been easy.
 This year’s Classic Rock Awards have been over three years in the making and involved three different companies: Classic Rock, KLab and Parallel Media Group.
 Classic Rock were to bring the talent and the reputation, KLab were the local promoters, and PMG were making and selling the media properties (video and audio) around the world.

 KLab and PMG had been to the LA awards in 2014.
 Hosted by Sammy Hagar and featuring guests like Sharon and Ozzy, Eric Burdon and Gregg Allman, the LA show was closed by all-star band the Kings Of Chaos.
 Sammy Hagar, Joe Elliott, Billy Gibbons, Glenn Hughes, Duff MacKagan, Joe Perry, Matt Sorum, Nuno Bettencourt all onstage, running through half a dozen rock classics.